Gap Opening in Protoplanetary Disks: Gas Dynamics from Global Non-ideal MHD Simulations with Consistent Thermochemistry: Model Results

 To better understand the magnetic diffusion-density relation, we plot the $Am-\rho$ and $\eta_O-\rho$ diagrams in Figure~\ref{fig:etaamrho}.
 Each track in the diagrams corresponds to the time evolution of $Am$ and $\rho$ or $\eta_O$ and $\rho$ at a given height at $r=10$~au, with the height denoted by the track's color (the bluest corresponds to the midplane and the reddest marks $\sim$ 5.5h, with an increment of 0.25 scale height).
 The Ohmic diffusivity in Panel (b) has a simple dependence on the gas density: almost a single monotonic track.
 It means $\eta_O$ barely depends on its vertical location.
 We used two polynomials, $\mathcal{P}_{\rm O,1}$ and $\mathcal{P}_{\rm O,2}$, to fit the Ohmic-density relation in the log-log space, with the coefficients $k_i$ of the polynomials ($\mathcal{P}=\sum_{i=0}^{n}k_ix^i$) given in Table \ref{table:kn}).

 The $Am-\rho$ diagram is a different story.
 In Panel (a) of Figure~\ref{fig:etaamrho}, the tracks representing different heights from the midplane only start to converge into a single track when the density drops below the initial midplane density by about two orders of magnitude.
 The multiple ion species and charged grains acting like ``heavy ions" give the ambipolar diffusion much more complicated behaviors than the Ohmic diffusivity.
 To have a better-performing look-up table of $Am-\rho$, we ignored the $Am$ evolution in the first 100 yrs.
 The fitting result is given in Table \ref{table:LUT} and shown in Figure \ref{fig:etaamrho} as dashed lines.
 This table\footnote{The table is available in both Python and C scripts at \url{https://github.com/astroxhu/diffusion-table}} could be used for future 3D protoplanetary disk simulations covering a high dynamic gas density range, especially near the midplane.
+Note the look-up table is suitable for the outer part of the disk that is relatively well shielded from the central ionization source.
+Care must be exercised when applying it to the innermost part of the disk or a transitional disk with a large inner hole, as the shielding of the central ionization source may be significantly different from that envisioned in the model.